andrewjlee0/evaluating_compositionality_VLMs/README.md

 3. `dalle_agreement_data_analysis_cleaned` - contains the data from each our of human experiments (evaluating DALL-E 3's images) and the analysis code that examines this data

 ### Scene Classification
 Under `scene_classification`, you will find all the files related to our evaluation of chat models.
 There are two folders, one for each scene classification dataset: `svrt` and `bongard_hoi`.
 Both have a similar directory structure.
 Under `svrt` as an example, you will then see a folder for each of the models tested, for human data, and for a combined analysis across models and humans.
-Please look at `claude-3.5-sonnet` as a representative folder:

-Here you will see the following items:
+Please look at `claude-3.5-sonnet` as a representative folder.
+There, you will see the following items:

 1. `run_fewshot_cot0.py` - evalautes Claude on the SVRT dataset, without chain-of-thought prompting.
 Here, the suffix `cot0` refers to "no chain-of-thought."
 2. `utils_fewshot_cot0.py` - contains various helper functions utilized by `run_fewshot_cot0.py`